phami24/e-project3/README.md

 #### Getting Started : :open_file_folder:
 Follow these steps to set up and run the Excell-On Services web application:
-  1.Clone the repository.
+  1. Clone the repository.
-  2.Navigate to the frontend directory and run npm install to install Angular dependencies.
+  2. Navigate to the frontend directory and run npm install to install Angular dependencies.
-  3.Run the .NET API server.
+  3. Run the .NET API server.
-  4.Start the Angular application using ng serve.
+  4. Start the Angular application using ng serve.

 > Additional Notes :
 Ensure that all dependencies are properly installed before running the application.